How to Look Up an LLC in Alabama? (Most Effective Method)

 d.
 Search By Reservation ID

-You can view the entity type, place of formation, reservation status, and the name of the person who filed the document.
+Choose the "by reservation ID" option, enter the code, and click search.
+This pulls up the entity type, place of formation, reservation status, and the name of whoever filed the reservation.

 2. Call the State